 Tulsa Air and Space Museum, Inc. (TASM) was incorporated as an Oklahoma non-profit corporation in 1994 and received 501(c)(3) status in August 1995.

 TASM works diligently to maintain a consistent stream of funding.
-Financial support comes primarily from fees-for-service, including but not limited to admissions, museum store sales, facility rentals, group tours, and summer aerospace camps.
+Financial support comes primarily from fees-for-service, including but not limited to admissions, museum store sales, facility rentals, group tours, special events, and visiting aircraft.

-The museum receives additional funding through membership dues, corporate sponsorship, individual contributions, and special events such as our annual Aviator Ball.
-The Tulsa Air and Space Museum receives no public funding for general operations and relies on donors for vital support.
+The museum receives additional funding through membership dues, corporate sponsorship, grants, and individual contributions.
+Tulsa Air and Space Museum receives no public funding for general operations and relies on donors for vital support.

-TASM’s dedicated volunteer corps provides guided tours, assistance with hands-on activities, admissions, museum store staffing and a wealth of knowledge that comes from their life experiences and careers in aerospace, the military and other related disciplines, In 2017, 10,912 volunteer hours valued at $189,875 were donated by TASM Volunteers.
+TASM’s dedicated volunteer corps provides guided tours, assistance with hands-on activities, admissions, museum store staffing and a wealth of knowledge that comes from their life experiences and careers in aerospace, the military, and other related disciplines.
+Each year volunteers log over 10,000 hours in support of the museum, its programming, and events.